Work In Progress

 “I did the interview at his house.
 His mansion.
 Two stories of glass and steel.
 Frank Gehry, no less, a hundred feet up a cliff over the Pacific Ocean.
 There’s this massive stone and chrome V at the end of the driveway, like the prow of a ship that sailed into the coast and got stuck.
 All curvy and dreamlike, same as the house.
 The V diverts rubble away from the house, as the seacoast erodes from climate change.”
 She pauses to sip her water.
 “It’s impressive.”

 Beau gives a quick flinch and says nothing.
-If he finds her comment harsh, he’s not disagreeing.
+If he finds her comment harsh, he’s not disagreeing to her face.

 She doesn’t mention the room in Einbrecher’s house with the Nazi artifacts.
-The glass case with the old bar of soap wrapped in wax paper with a swastika and an eagle, illuminated by a mini-spotlight.
-The tour Einbrecher gave her was creepy, giving the impression he thought National Socialism really deserved a second chance.
+The glass case with the old bar of soap wrapped in yellowing wax paper with a swastika and an eagle, illuminated by a mini-spotlight.

 She can’t tell if Einbrecher is the reason Beau’s here, but it makes her curious and also cautious.
+Lots of people want to plant stories with her, some true and some not, for purposes of their own.
 She doesn’t want to be a disinformation channel, in fact a chief part of her job is to avoid it.
 Making good choices.
 Not picking a side, just making good choices.
 She knows plenty of access journalists who print any lie they are told, trying to be first in line for what they hope will be a real story later from the source, but never is.

 As if he can read her mind, Beau reaches across the table to touch the folder.
-“This isn’t something where you need to be concerned with my motive or credibility.
-I’m not trying to get a story out to the public through you.
+“This isn’t something where I’m trying to get a story out to the public through you.
 I need savvy and sophisticated judgment.
 Driver has a subsidiary that does crisis management.
 We have plenty of PR capability within the firm and when we want to leak confidential information, we have conduits in-house.”

 “Well, I make my money sharing stories with the world.
 I’m sure there’s some public-facing part of this.”

 “Actually not.
 Hear me out.
-It’s about the intel community, and I need someone with sources and access to that community without being in it.
-I need someone to ask questions for me.
+It’s about the intel community, and I need someone with sources and access to that community without being part of it.
+I need someone to ask questions for me, and I know that’s not exactly what you do.
 If you’re not open to looking into a private matter, then let’s just have lunch and we can talk about how we think the Nationals will do this year.”

 Beau has this look.
 There are different kinds of people in Washington.
 In politics, there are the camera-hungry electeds, even the occasional office-holder with honest zeal for public service.
 Staffers are mostly worker bees who excel as problem-solvers and go-fers—bright, hugely bright, some of them, but with no personal force or charisma or energy.
 Then the military and intel guys are focused, objective driven.
 Beau’s like them.
 Beau has objectives.